 To begin your discussion, ask your youth group:

 What stuck out to you about this episode?
 Were there any scenes that you found interesting or moving?

 Did you have any questions about what happened?

 We usually think of Jesus' powerful teachings as something he did on his own through his incomparable divine wisdom.

-It's important to remember though that Jesus was both fully God and fully human.
-And in becoming human, Jesus voluntarily chose to become dependent on others.
+Though Jesus was fully God, in becoming human, he voluntarily made himself dependent on others.
+We can see this most clearly when we consider Jesus' infancy, when he was completely dependent on his parents for all of his needs.
+And yet even in adulthood Jesus depended on others.
 When Jesus gathered together his disciples, it wasn't just so he could teach them.
 It was also so they could contribute in meaningful ways to making his ministry possible.
 Jesus depended on his disciples.

 Episode 8 of The Chosen Season 2 really seems to be emphasizing the important contribution that the disciples made to Jesus' ministry.
 While the Bible doesn't record these specific actions, it's likely that the disciples contributed in many of the ways we see in the episode.